laas/reference_manager/README.md

 ## Run the node

-You have two way to run this node :
+You have two ways to run this node :

 You can run it with the default service name *reference*
 ```